-While Lortab excels at relieving pain, its use can be risky, even if a woman is not taking Lortab while pregnant.
+While Lortab relieves pain, its use can be risky, even if it’s not being taken during pregnancy.
 For example, hydrocodone can cause severe respiratory depression resulting in coma, and in some cases, death.
-Acetaminophen, while it’s not habit-forming, can cause liver damage or acute liver failure.
-Women who want to avoid these risks at all costs can benefit from non-opioid alternatives to Lortab while pregnant.
+Acetaminophen, while it’s not habit-forming, can cause liver damage or liver failure.
+Women who want to avoid these risks can benefit from non-opioid alternatives to Lortab while pregnant.

-Babies Born Addicted to Lortab
+Babies Born on Lortab

-Alternatives to Taking Lortab While Pregnant
+Alternatives to Lortab During Pregnancy

 - Taking a warm bath or shower: Sitting or standing in warm water can relieve the sharp pains and cramps in stretched muscles and ligaments.

-- Eating a balanced diet: Fiber-rich fruits, vegetables and whole-grain cereals can help reduce digestive system pain in pregnant women.
+- Eating a balanced diet: Fiber-rich fruits, vegetables, and whole-grain cereals can help reduce digestive system pain in pregnant women.

+If you are an expectant mother who wants to manage prenatal pain safely and effectively, talk with your primary care doctor or pharmacist to find the right remedy for you.
+Your doctor may clear some medications, but use caution when taking opioids like Lortab.
 If you are no longer pregnant and find yourself unable to stop taking Lortab, help is available.
 Call The Recovery Village to learn more about accredited rehab facilities and programs in your area.